Wednesday, May 8, 2024

 and thank you for joining me today!

-Intermediate man card - die cutting, dry & heat embossing, layerings, two step stamping
+Intermediate level - colouring, die cutting, dry embossing, layering and stamping

 Materials required for this card are:

-4. adhere this section to the base card using liquid glue
+7. adhere this layer to the base card using liquid glue

-5. stamp the sentiment using versaMark and heat emboss in black, fussy cut round the sentiment and attach to the card using dimensional pads
+10. stamp the sentiment and die cut, then attach to the base card using dimensional pads

 Hope you liked today's card.
 If you would like more information on how to make it, please don't hesitate to contact me, I'd love to hear from you.